How Emirates made me smile the entire Customer Journey and Beyond

 After that feedback moment, she asked if I would like a souvenir to remember my flight.
 I was very curious what she meant and of course I replied “Yes”!
 She brought me an instant camera, took a snap shot of me in my seat and had a folder to put the picture in.
 Isn’t that amazing!
 Emirates thought of the moment of WOW, got instant cameras out to the crew, instructed them and supplied them with cards to put the photo in.
 I wanted a selfie with Miriam, the lovely thoughtful flight attendant, who served me this flight.
 She asked if I wanted to be a colleague for a while and so I became an Emirates colleague for 5 minutes.

-4 Insights and learnings
+Four insights and learnings

 At the airport my bags arrived in an instant and the limo service was there to pick me up to bring me to my hotel in Adelaide.
 I have never had a customer experience like this.
 Feeling important, mentioning my name (remembering my name), caring for me, with exceptional products and services.
 What are the learnings I want to share with you, to maybe copy or take into consideration?